Bug #19246

 in order to reload files without reloading the application.
 The application being a desktop application makes it not ideal to restart it every time you make a source code change while developing a plugin.
 In this case is performance impact is also a major issue as you'd constantly be hit with extremely slow reloads.

-Updated by thomthom (Thomas Thomassen) almost 2 years ago
+Updated by thomthom (Thomas Thomassen) about 2 years ago

 One more thing (Sorry for sounding like Colombo), we also remove items from $LOADED_FEATURES